MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 ### Asset Migration

-During any cloud migration, assets consisting of virtual machines, data sources, and/or applications are migrated from an existing on-premises environment to the cloud.
+During cloud migrations, assets (consisting of virtual machines, data sources, and/or applications) are migrated from an existing on-premises environment to the cloud.
 Asset migrations provide a streamlined way to respond to a critical event or a need to move specific assets.
 Asset migrations are usually motivated by the following short term critical business events.

 - Data center exit
 - Mergers, acquisition or divestiture